Are you uncertain about what retirement holds for you?

 I have an answer I usually give that offers my new acquaintance several options for continuing the conversation.

 I say, “I’m a software engineer who retired early a couple years ago.
 Now I’m a writer, a wedding officiant, and a jazz trombonist.”
-If they ask what I write about, that provides a nice lead-in for me to talk about this website and my book.
+If they ask what I write about, that provides a nice lead-in for me to talk about this website and my books.

 Twice during that evening, when the topic of retirement was introduced, my conversation partner simply said, “I have no idea what I would do if I retired.”
 So, he just keeps working.